CharlotteChen2002/blog/posts/32app.md

 ---
 This is a collorbative blog post about the 3-2 program from some students at Columbia University.

-In this post, we will share our experience and thoughts about the 3-2 program.

 As beneficiaries of 3-2 program, or "Combiend plan", We are now students at Columbia University.
 We will share my experience and thoughts about the program.
+In this post, we will share our experience and thoughts about the 3-2 program.
+We will discuss what the 3-2 program is, why we chose it, how to prepare for the application, and how competitive it is.
+We hope that this post will help you decide if the 3-2 program is right for you.

 ## What is 3-2 program?